Srinagar-Jammu National Highway closed for 4th consecutive day - State Times

-Srinagar: The Srinagar-Jammu national highway, connecting Kashmir Valley with the rest of the country, remained closed for the fourth consecutive day today due to landslides and shooting stones triggered by rains and snow.
+Srinagar: The Srinagar-Jammu national highway, connecting Kashmir Valley with the rest of the country, remained closed for the fourth consecutive day on Saturday due to landslides and shooting stones triggered by rains and snow.

-“The national highway is still closed for traffic and no vehicle has been allowed to ply either from Jammu or Srinagar today,” an official of the Traffic Control Room said.
+“The national highway is still closed for traffic and no vehicle has been allowed to ply either from Jammu or Srinagar,” an official of the Traffic Control Room said.

-He said the rainfall occurred at regular intervals in most of the areas along the highway yesterday, especially between Jawahar Tunnel and Ramban, resulted in occurring of fresh landslide in Ramsoo area and shooting stones at Panthyal and other places.
+He said the rainfall occurred at regular intervals in most of the areas along the highway on Friday, especially between Jawahar Tunnel and Ramban, resulted in occurring of fresh landslide in Ramsoo area and shooting stones at Panthyal and other places.

 “As such keeping the security and safety of the commuters in view, no movement of traffic, either from Jammu or Srinagar, has been allowed today,” the official said.